mackenzie-remote/hugoblog/content/blog/2024/06/story-time-job-05-p2-managed-security-provider/index.md

 They were evidently trying to move their incoming MX to Messagelabs, but had actually messed up the DNS change, and their new *primary* MX didn't resolve... so our *backup MX* was now the only working MX...
 So we had been receiving every *legit* and every *spam* email for them (many times our usual load), and then to add salt to the wound, as the *primary MX* was still down, we couldn't even deliver their emails and they filled up our mail queue.

-I got in touch with the customer and asked them to fix their MX records, which they said they would, but I had no idea how I was going to resurect our mx servers.
+I got in touch with the customer and asked them to fix their MX records, which they said they would, but I had no idea how I was going to resurrect our mx servers.
 The DNS change had a long TTL so even after they fixed the DNS change, it was still going to be cached for a while, and even if we stemmed the bleeding the MXes had so many emails stuck in the queue that it would never clear down.

 Sendmail stores it's emails in a spool folder - so I stopped Sendmail and tried to look at the files on disk: